DandelionFs/CodeLib/README.md

 ## PREFACE
 > “Talk is cheap.
 Show me the code.”   --Linus Torvalds

-It's a self usage code lib, which displays data i've seen amd use.
-I wanna use it lightly everywhere, so except for img,  i shouldn't upload any big file to here, such as mp3, mp4.
+A self usage code lib, which displays data i've seen or used.
+I wanna use it lightly everywhere I worked, so except for little size imgs,  i shouldn't push any big files to here, such as mp3, mp4, xmind, word, excel, ppt, etc.

-> + img means quoted by md docs.
-> + wiki means some knowledge containing topic.
-> + reader means others' article.

 So, Here we go !!!